stadust/pointercrate/README.md

 # How to use this respository to experiment with the site

 Firstly, do NOT use this guide as a way to set up your own pointercrate list.
 Refer to the [official Pointercrate repo readme](https://github.com/stadust/pointercrate) instead.
-If you need any help with following that guide, ask me or join the [Pointercrate Central discord](https://discord.gg/sQewUEB).
+If you need any help with following that guide, join the [Pointercrate Central discord](https://discord.gg/sQewUEB).

 # -----